 Although not required, we strongly recommend downloading the latest firmware and updating your system, as we have frequent updates to enable new features and capabilities.
 It is NOT required to ever connect this system to a computer.
-The Dragon Link system will give you incredible performance just as it is without update and without ever connecting to a computer, but using the configuration software will open up a huge number of advanced features like Full Telemetry and other very useful things.
+The Dragon Link system will give you incredible performance just as it is without update and without ever connecting to a computer, but using the configuration software will open up a huge number of advanced features like built in Radio Modem, Telemetry and other very useful features.

 STEP 1 - Mount Dragon Link Transmitter to your RC transmitter: We suggest using Velcro to attach your Dragon Link transmitter directly to the back of your RC transmitter.
 This results in the most compact, convenient, and lightest installation possible.
 Do not worry about keeping the Dragon Link TX antenna vertical while you fly, this would only become a factor in very long range flying, 20 Kilometers or more.
 For those that want a mounting bracket, we sell an optional mounting bracket that screws to the thin metal handle that many RC transmitter have.